Part 17: Design Trajectories with Astrogator

 Propagating to apoapsis

-Update Transfer's () Stopping Condition to stop at apoapsis.
+Update the Transfer Propagate segment's Stopping Condition to stop at apoapsis.

 1. Select Transfer () in the MCS.

-3. Select Apoapsis () in the New Stopping Condition dialog box.
+3. Select Apoapsis () when the New Stopping Condition dialog box opens.

-4. Click OK to close the New Stopping Condition dialog box.
+4. Click OK to confirm your selection and to close the New Stopping Condition dialog box.

 5. Select Duration in the Stopping Conditions panel.

-6. Click Delete () in the Stopping Conditions toolbar.
+6. Click Delete () on the Stopping Conditions toolbar.

 Selecting the results variable